nlesc-sigs/nlp-sig/README.md

 # Natural Language Processing SIG

 The Natural Language Processing (NLP) SIG (formerly eHumanities SIG) of the Netherlands eScience Center is a group of researchers interested in humanities and natural language processing.
-We meet once every four weeks on [Mondays (13:00)](https://github.com/nlesc-sigs/propose-a-sig/blob/master/schedule.md) to discuss progress of our projects and recent developments in the field.
+We meet once every four weeks on [Thursdays (13:30)](#upcoming-meetings) to discuss progress of our projects and recent developments in the field.
 A list of previous meetings and their topics can be found below.
 At request, the meetings may be joined by external people.

 In 2019-2021 we followed the [Stanford course on NLP with Deep Learning](nlp-deeplearning.md)